mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ![Software Engineering Great Quotes](Software%20Engineering%20Great%20Quotes.jpg)

 ## A short thought can bring amazing ideas.

-There are some great quotes I’ve been collecting.
+> TL;DR: There are some great quotes I’ve been collecting.

 I use them as inspiration or motto for some articles.